middle aged manager presents report to two colleagues

 Course description

 • Join us this fall for an interactive learning and networking experience to enhance and build your higher education management skills.
-UMC 2022-2023 will incorporate interactive presentations, polls, discussions, case studies, small group work and one-on-one consultations.
+UMC 2023 will incorporate interactive presentations, polls, discussions, case studies, small group work and three executive coaching sessions for each participant.
 Participants will be encouraged to share experience and insights through a community of practice approach to learning.
-Indigenization and EDI (Equity, Diversity and Inclusion) are cross-cutting themes, touching all aspects of higher education and are central within the program.
+Indigenization and EDI (Equity, Diversity, Inclusion) and Decolonization are cross-cutting themes, touching all aspects of higher education and are central within the program.
+This is a key program for higher education administrators and managers as we face the challenges of the new higher education landscape.

 Delivery methods